ksasakipz/AHPATcAPFPeNPBKSPpSpWTTP/DONTREADME.md

 ## Personal Mission Statement
 Kevin Sasaki seeks to reproduce and redistribute privilege, to a reasonable extent of course

-## Enterprise Mission Statement
+## Former-Enterprise Mission Statement
-Pure Storage seeks to make powerful information technology infrastructure that worksl ike the best consumer technologies.
+XXX seeks to make powerful information technology infrastructure that works like the best consumer technologies.

 ## Human Mission Statement
 Survive at all costs.